Capital To Have New Look; 10,000 Flower Saplings Being Planted - UrduPoint

 Capital To Have New Look; 10,000 Flower Saplings Being Planted

+Federal capital would have a new look in spring as Capital Development Authority (CDA) has started planting roses and seasonal flowers on a large scale to enhance the natural beauty of the city before upcoming spring

-ISLAMABAD, (UrduPoint / Pakistan Point News - 31st Jan, 2021 ) :Federal capital would have a new look in spring as Capital Development Authority (CDA) has started planting roses and seasonal flowers on a large scale to enhance the natural beauty of the city before upcoming of spring season.
+ISLAMABAD (UrduPoint / Pakistan Point News - 3rd Feb, 2021 ) :Federal capital would have a new look in spring as Capital Development Authority (CDA) has started planting roses and seasonal flowers on a large scale to enhance the natural beauty of the city before upcoming spring.

 According to a press release issued here, 10,000 saplings were being planted and new beds of various designs are being prepared on Shahra-e-Dastur, Seventh Avenue, Zoo Chowk, Margalla Road and other major highways.